ibm-cloud-docs/vpc/file_storage_vpc_faqs.md

 {: faq}
 {: #faq-fs-mgt-dp2}

-The **dp2** profile is the latest file storage profile, offering greater capacity and performance for your file shares.
+The **dp2** profile is the current file storage profile, offering greater capacity and performance for your file shares.
 With this profile, you can specify the total IOPS for the file share within the range for a specific file share size.
 You can provision shares with IOPS performance from 100 IOPS to 96,000 IOPS, based on share size.
 For more information, see [dp2 file storage profile](/docs/vpc?topic=vpc-file-storage-profiles#dp2-profile).

 ### Can I migrate all my file share profiles to dp2?
 {: faq}